Thursday, May 5, 2011

 Singles: "All of You," "Swept Away," "Touch By Touch," "Missing You," "Telephone"

-A few other jewels lined Swept Away ("It's Your Move"), but there were errors such as the schmaltz shocker duet with Julio Iglesias on "All of You".
-Swept Away's function as a high-octane, state-of-the-art, crossover album was executed well even if it was uneven majority of its spinning time.
+"Telephone," another of Ross' many R&B hits from this time, was directed by Bernard Edwards of Chic.
+Nile Rodgers and Edwards had been behind the diana album four short years earlier.
+A few other trinkets lined Swept Away, but errors existed with the schmaltz shock Julio Iglesias duet "All of You."
+Swept Away's function as a high-octane, state-of-the-art crossover album was executed well even if it was uneven majority of its spinning time.

 "Missing You" music video